Joana Resende

 Joana Resende (born 23 March 2001) is a Portuguese handball player for Paris 92 and the Portuguese national team.

 She represented Portugal in the 2018 Women's Junior World Handball Championship, placing 18th and in the 2019 Women's U-19 European Handball Championship, placing 14th.
 She was also top scorer for Portugal and the overall topscorer at the 2019 Women's U-19 European Handball Championship, with 55 goals.

-She made international debut on the Portuguese national team on 25 November 2018, against Greece.
+She made her international debut on the Portuguese national team on 25 November 2018, against Greece.

 She is the daughter of former Portuguese top handball player, Carlos Resende.